AdHoc-Protocol/AdHoc-protocol/README.md

 > **The `protocol description file` follows a specific naming convention:**
 >
 >- Names should not start or end with an underscore `_`.
+>- C# prohibits a class from having a field or nested class with the same name as the class itself.
+   Therefore, a `Pack` cannot have a field or nested pack with the same name as the pack.
 >- Names should not match any keywords defined by the programming languages that the code generator supports. * *AdHocAgent** will check for and warn about such conflicts before uploading.